Tom-Nagy/know-it/README.md

 * Jungle
 * The Earth

-The Earth is the compilation of all the subjects treated and more.
+The Earth is the compilation of all the other subjects treated.
 They are amazing, entertaining, interesting and will be presented in the study environment in different sections as follow:

 * Generals facts and Definitions
 * How does it work?
-* Fun Facts!
+* Interesting Facts!
-* Did you know ...
+* Scientific terms.

 The game where the users will test their knowledge is a Labyrinth.
-Labyrinth are mesmerizing, intriguing and playful; that is why it is the perfect game to combine everything in an interactive and fun way.
+Labyrinth are mesmerizing, intriguing and playful!
+That's why it is the perfect game to combine everything in an interactive and fun way.

 ## Table of Content